tazim04/List-App/README.md

 To Run Backend:

-If you already have Maven installed on your computer with the maven enviornment PATH variable already set, you can simply open the CMD, cd into: Back-End -> listMaker, folder and run: `mvn clean install` then `mvn spring-boot:run`.
+If you already have Maven installed on your computer with the maven enviornment PATH variable already set, you can simply open the CMD, cd into: Back-End -> listMaker, then run: `mvn clean install` then `mvn spring-boot:run`.

 If you don't have maven enviornment PATH variable already set, you can also open the project in an IDE (I used Intellij Community Edition) and run the application from there.
 If you get a pop-up to import Maven please do so.
 To run the application, run the ListMakerApplication.java file.